How The View Of Mental Illness Has Changed Over The Past 50 Years

 Several decades ago in the 1960s, the deinstitutionalization movement brought about an abrupt, 180 degree change in the way patients with mental illness were handled and treated.
 This movement called for the removing of mentally ill patients from state and private institutions where many times these people received little to no care and treatment.
 This was done in order to alternatively give patients medications and therapy.
 When this movement took place, the tides begin to change in regards to the general attitude of those with a mental illness.
 The idea behind this was to make the public believe these people were members of the community and not just “crazies” in need of institutionalization.

 And research has proven that a patients relationship with their family members can positively or negatively affect their mental illness.
 Because of this research, family therapy was born and this therapy has allowed those with an illness to stay out of institutions.
-Today, the treating physician as well as the active family members are directly responsible for integrating people with mental illness into society.

 Problems with Deinstitutionalizing